 Have some fish and chips at The Trawler

-Head to the Trawler for some of the best fish and chips in the area.
+Head to the Trawler for some of the best fish and chips in the area (they’ve been nominated for Best Fish and Chip Shop 2023!)
 Located on the High Street, right on the A9, this cosy inn is very easy to find and is also a perfect place to stop if you’re doing the NC500.
-You can also pick up a take-away if you don’t have time to stop.
+It has been operating as a take-away only since Covid hit but theyve just reopened the restaurant too (March 2023).
 The woodburner in the back room creates a lovely atmosphere during the winter months.
+We recommend you double-check opening times on the link below.

 Enjoy an ice cream from Capaldi’s of Brora